 I would also like to introduce and welcome back Congressman Bob Schaffer.
 Congressman Schaffer is one of the most respected and experienced veterans of education policy in the state of Colorado and, for that matter, across the country.

 For more than 20 years, Congressman Schaffer has been an advocate for competitive schools and the empowerment of those closest to the child; namely, parents and teachers.
 Few elected officials have been more engaged in educational reform ideas and innovations.
 In the Colorado State Senate and the U.S. Congress, Representative Schaffer was a vocal proponent of expanding educational options through charter schools and other means.
 He served on the House Education and the Workforce Committee in Congress and chaired the Education Reform Caucus.
 He currently serves as vice-chairman of the Colorado State Board of Education.

 But perhaps his greatest personal involvement with public schools has been through the educational experience of his own five children.
 Bob and his wife Maureen have helped to start alternative and charter schools in the Fort Collins area, and once again, they demonstrate their commitment to the quality of education in America and providing options for all American students.

-Marshall is Director of Domestic Policy Studies at The
+Jennifer A. Marshall is Director of Domestic Policy Studies at The Heritage Foundation.

 THE HONORABLE BOB SCHAFFER: It's great to be back in Washington, D.C.
 I'm in the oil and gas business these days, but I have never given up on the notion that the need to have a vibrant education system in our country is a critical and crucial goal for our states and for our country generally.
 So I manage to stay involved in that too.